jahio/slp/README.md

 to some very odd errors I've never seen before.
 For a demo app though, SQLite is "good enough".

+In terms of the tags system of classification, I like the idea of using multiple topics to classify a "thing".
+Different people might look for the same resource by thinking of it in different ways, hence the hashtag system.
+However, in a full-blown app I'd skip the browse-by-tag functionality since the list will be huge and instead implement a search form with autocomplete and perhaps automatic display of results that match all the hashtags entered in real time.

 Finally, the UX is pretty vanilla.
 It's just twitter bootstrap right now.
 You could theoretically over-design the hell out of this and get really fancy, but it's a < 10 hour demo app, so I think it's "fair" as it is.